Tofunmit/Tofunmit/README.md

 Key features of E-Learnize:

-Learners can search and enroll in courses, view course materials, and communicate with instructors via integrated Zoom video chat
+Learners can search and enroll in courses, view course materials, and communicate with instructors via integrated Zoom video chat.
-Instructors can create and manage courses, upload lessons, and track student progress Admin dashboard to oversee users, courses, and enrollments Secure user authentication and authorization
+Instructors can create and manage courses, upload lessons, and track student progress.
+Admin dashboard to oversee users, courses, and enrollments.
+Secure user authentication and authorization.
 This project was built as part of my master's program to demonstrate full-stack web development skills.
 Implementing video conferencing using the Zoom API was a particular highlight.

 - Image Spray Paint Application